 There are a lot of African girls who are interested in this braid hairstyle.
 Because it is a cute design to express yourself.
-Moreover, styling braid can protect your hair from harsh treatments as well as the heat of the sun.
+Moreover, styling braids can protect your hair from harsh treatments as well as the heat of the sun.

 3. Long Chunky Braids

 The hairdo is very hot with alternating thin braids.
-Using hair extensions in this hairstyle can help your hair to get experiment with volume and length.
+Using hair extensions in this hairstyle can help your hair to get an experiment with volume and length.
 Besides, there is no difficult rule to get this hairstyle so you can style in your natural ways.

 4. Feed-in Braids

 It makes cornrow hairstyles that get the more natural and less bulky look.
 This energetic braids will be more beautiful when hairdressers style it.

 Sometimes, you can feel heavy when wear braiding hair but the braided ponytail is an interesting protective hairstyle.
 It is a great idea to show off your energetic characteristic.

 6. Curly Mohawk with Flat Twisted Sides